 One of the best beaches in South Goa, It is a quiet beach ideal for chilling, swimming, walking, eating and just generally doing nothing.
 Agonda Beach is situated 37 km from Margao.
 Agonda is another quiet beach located just 15 minutes from Palolem.
 The beautiful stretch of the sand and the sea is just an awe moment, the beauty the beach displays is just breathtaking.
 This is also one of the beaches that are home to the olive ridley turtles to lay eggs.
 There is no signal so don't bother making calls.
 Just forget about everything and relax and enjoy your holiday to the fullest.
 It is advisable for swimming provided you stay off limits.
 The setting of the Agonda Beach is just perfect.
 So, if you are looking for a romantic stroll with your special person while the sun is setting it couldn't get any better.
 There are not many stalls available at the beach just a few locals but close to the beach area there are guest houses and restaurant so don't worry you can enjoy your social life and when you feel like having some alone time just take a stroll on the beach.

 One of the best and most beautiful beaches in Goa, it is the most secluded and unexplored beach.
 It is a good place to spot fishes, crabs and even dolphins.
 It's dotted with Palm trees, lots of greenery and of course butterflies.
-Butterfly Beach is situated 39 km south of Margao, However, the only way to reach Butterfly Beach is to take a boat from Palolem or Agonda.
-Located in the North of Palolem Beach, Butterfly Beach is a part of the beautiful Arabian Sea.
-The name butterfly is because the beach sustains the life of many different varieties of Butterflies.
-The beach is surrounded by forest and thick trees and bushes so getting to this place through road by bike or car is impossible unless of course, you're awesome at trekking where I am like zero!
+Butterfly Beach is situated 39 km south of Margao North of Palolem Beach.
+The name butterfly is because the beach sustains the life of many different varieties of butterflies found here.
 The most convenient way to travel here is by taking a boat ride to Palolem beach and walk towards the butterfly beach.
 Due to its location and problems faced to arrive here, not many people do and those who make it have the place all to themselves.
 The water here is clear and not very deep, so if you're lucky early morning you can witness the sea urchins, sea cucumbers and crabs and the best sunrise and sunset ever.